huangli712/iQIST/docs/src/ch06/p_nspin.md

 ### Parameter: nspin

-> NOTE:
+!!! warning

-> Please DO NOT modify it.
+    Please DO NOT modify it.

 **Definition**: